ckeditor/ckeditor5/packages/ckeditor5-remove-format/docs/features/remove-format.md

 	} )
 ```

-From now on, the "Remove Format" button should also remove links in the content. {@link module:engine/model/schema~Schema#setAttributeProperties Learn more about attribute properties.}
+From now on, the the "Remove Format" button should also remove links in the content. {@link module:engine/model/schema~Schema#setAttributeProperties Learn more about attribute properties.}

 ## Installation

-To add this feature to your editor install the [`@ckeditor/ckeditor5-remove-format`](https://www.npmjs.com/package/@ckeditor/ckeditor5-remove-format) package:
+To add this feature to your rich-text editor, install the [`@ckeditor/ckeditor5-remove-format`](https://www.npmjs.com/package/@ckeditor/ckeditor5-remove-format) package:

 ```bash
 npm install --save @ckeditor/ckeditor5-remove-format